liquibase/liquibase-contribute-site/docs/code/api/configuration-liquibaseconfiguration.md

 ### registerDefinition()

 Adds a custom-created [ConfigurationDefinition](configuration-configurationdefinition.md) to the list of definitions.
-This is not required for using the definition instance to read values from, but is required for the definition to show in "get available definitions" calls.
+This is not required for using the definition instance to read values from but is required for the definition to show in "get available definitions" calls.

 ### getCurrentConfiguredValue()